weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 10.20 shows that
 (70) d((dy)r) = 0.

-(This is where the assumption 7 € ¢” is used.)
+(This is where the assumption 7 € c” is used.)
 Assume now that w = fdy,;.
 Then

 or = fr(x) (dy)